RadhaJangid/Credit-Banking-Spending-Patterns-and-Customer-Acquisition/README.md

 </ol>

 ## ACKNOWLEDGMENT
-<p>There are many people who contributed to my work on this report.
+<p>There are many people who contributed to my work on this Project.
 I owe my gratitude to all of
-them who have made this report possible.
+them who have made this Project possible.</p>
-I am grateful to the entire team at <span>Edulyt India</span> for providing necessary facilities and permitting me to carry out this project in the organization.
+<p> I am grateful to the entire team at <span>Edulyt India</span> for providing necessary facilities and permitting me to carry out this project in the organization.
 I would especially like to thank <span>Mr. Lalit
 Chaudhary</span> for providing me this wonderful opportunity to work on this project and for their continuous guidance and support throughout the project.
 </p>